 You might have great ideas and research, but unless you can bring it all together for your reader, you won't have a strong academic paper.
 Attend this webinar to learn strategies for developing clear organization, flow, and transitions between ideas in your writing at both the paper and sentence level.
 Topics discussed include transitions, thesis statements, and organization.

 Demonstrating critical thinking through writing is one of the tasks of a scholar.
 This webinar explores strategies for incorporating critical thinking in your writing, highlighting how to use sources to support your own ideas and create a thesis statement.
+In particular, you'll learn about four essential components: (1) thesis statements; (2) paraphrasing; (3) analysis; and (4) synthesis.

 Throughout your course work you'll need to write discussion posts and papers.
 What if you could use a discussion post as the start of a paper, though?
 Using discussion posts as the basis for a paper is a great way to develop ideas and save time.
 Join us to learn more about how you can develop a great discussion post into a fantastic paper.